Mmark94/black_and_white_noise/README.md

 ![grid3](media/Grid_1000.png)

-You can set a different probability to  each colour.
+You can set a different probability for each colour.
 In the example I set probability 100:1, 10:1, 1:1, 1:10 and 1:100
 ![grid1](media/Grid_p_500_100_1.png)